-All manufacturing companies that get audited require some or all of their Calibration certificates to specify the Calibration uncertainty.
-At a minimum, some manufacturers only need certified uncertainty for gages that are reference standards, which are used to Calibrate other gages.
-Those companies would usually send their reference standards to an outside Calibration source for certification.
+All manufacturing companies that get audited require some or all of their calibration certificates to specify the calibration uncertainty.
+At a minimum, some manufacturers only need certified uncertainty for gages that are reference standards, which are used to calibrate other gages.
+Those companies would usually send their reference standards to an outside calibration source for certification.
 Often it would be convenient, however, to know how to certify your own gages.
 For example, you might need to calibrate some pin gages, but you don’t have a certified micrometer, because you don’t send micrometers out.
-For those companies, as well as companies that have to certify all of their Calibrations, this article uses popular software to show the steps required to do your own uncertainty certifications.
+For those companies, as well as companies that have to certify all of their calibrations, this article shows the steps required to do your own uncertainty certifications.

 The Basics (Preliminary Study)